-The preschool kiddos have been little squirrels recently!
+These fall math activities were so much fun for my preschool kiddos!
+The kids loved these easy math activities, especially since they have been like little squirrels recently!
 They have collected SO MANY acorns over the past few weeks, so I’ve been integrating acorns into our preschool day.
 Today I’d like to share some simple fall math activities we did using numbered acorns.

 Acorns (we used real acorns the kids gathered, but fake acorns would work too)